We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 President Obama’s 2011 Libya campaign sat in a legal gray zone: the administration maintained U.S. actions were limited, multilateral, and authorized by the U.N., and therefore did not trigger the War Powers Resolution’s 60‑day statutory ceiling;

-I doubt Congress will push President Trump either, especially given that the shooting has ended for now.
+I doubt Congress pushes President Trump either, especially given that the shooting has ended for now.
 Furthermore, Congress doesn’t have any options which can alter the current status quo in Iran.
 It has no power to direct our forces or to negotiate with Iran.
 Simply declaring the war ended is not going to make any positive difference.

 https://punchbowl.news/article/defense/wh-war-terminated/.